Intension: Examples

+The first example has a different logical value if the term "Mark Twain" is replaced with the co-extensive term "The author of Corn-pone Opinions", since not everyone who has read Huckleberry Finn knows that the same author also wrote Corn-pone Opinions.

+The second example has a different logical value if the term "stargazing" is replaced with the co-extensive term "looking at luminous spheroids of plasma held together by self-gravity", since Aristotle would not have been aware of this definition of the term "star", and therefore would not have used it in a remark.

 The intensional statements above feature expressions like "knows", "possible", and "pleased".
 Such expressions always, or nearly always, produce intensional statements when added (in some intelligible manner) to an extensional statement, and thus they (or more complex expressions like "It is possible that") are sometimes called intensional operators.
 A large class of intensional statements, but by no means all, can be spotted from the fact that they contain intensional operators.

 Extensional statement form

 An extensional statement is a non-intensional statement.
 Substitution of co-extensive expressions into it always preserves logical value.
 A language is intensional if it contains intensional statements, and extensional otherwise.
 All natural languages are intensional.
 The only extensional languages are artificially constructed languages used in mathematical logic or for other special purposes and small fragments of natural languages.